VincentGsell/GS.Core/README.md

   Simple "periodic element" added.

 - GS.Reference
-  It implement a persistance layer muddleware for Key<>Value database. you will find *an exemple* of persister to, to build a fine  fast key<>value database : Just very usefull for setting, parameter, and even huge static data (or not)
+  It implement a persistance layer middleware for Key<>Value database. you will find *an exemple* of persister to, to build a fine  fast key<>value database : Just very usefull for setting, parameter, and even huge static data (or not)
   It can be used too to build message system, and so on : Please see GS.Bus Repo for a full Key Value working exemple implementation.